-The AD7663 automatically reduces its power consumption at the end of each conversion phase.
-During the acquisition phase, the operating currents are very low, which allows a significant power savings when the conversion rate is reduced as shown in Figure 10.
-This feature makes the AD7663 ideal for very low power battery applications.
+In Impulse Mode, the AD7671 automatically reduces its power consumption at the end of each conversion phase.
+During the acquisition phase, the operating currents are very low, which allows a significant power savings when the conversion rate is reduced, as shown in Figure 10.
+This feature makes the AD7671 ideal for very low power battery applications.

-This does not take into account the power, if any, dissipated by the input resistive scaler that depends on the input voltage range used and the analog input voltage even in power-down mode.
+This does not take into account the power, if any, dissipated by the input resistive scaler, which depends on the input voltage range used and the analog input voltage even in Power-Down Mode.
 There is no power dissipated when the 0 V to 2.5 V is used or when both the analog input voltage is 0 V and a unipolar range, 0 V to 5 V or 0 V to 10 V, is used.